KirillNikitin/Photo-Gallery/README.md

 **Step 4:**

-Run the project (better with '--no-sound-null-safety'):
+Run the project:

 ```
-flutter run --no-sound-null-safety
+flutter run
 ```

 - The app can be used by iPhone and Android users